 Whatever you decide, it’s important to have a policy in place outlining the expectations for personal devices at work.
 If none at all are allowed, then employees need to be aware of that.
 If you do decide to allow personal devices, then you’ll need to consider what usage is appropriate.
 Will certain websites be blocked on the company network or will employees have full access to the Internet?
 Will the company reimburse employees for the data and phone plan they choose?

 Using a HRIS that Supports BYOD

 If you already have a BYOD policy or are considering one for the future, it’s important to ensure that your HRIS supports BYOD.
 A BYOD-friendly HRIS will offer a mobile app and an employee portal that can be accessed through the Internet.

-If you’re considering a BYOD policy, make sure that your HRIS will support it.
-If it’s time to upgrade your HRIS so that you can incorporate a BYOD policy, visit our vendor match page and let us help you find your best option.
+If you’re considering a BYOD policy, make sure that your HRIS software will support it.
+If it’s time to upgrade your HRIS so that you can incorporate a BYOD policy, visit our HR software match page and let us help you find your best option.